 1918 – A general strike takes place throughout Ireland against the British government’s attempts to introduce conscription.

 1923 – Free State troops surround Frank Aiken, Paidrag Quinn and Sean Quinn, the leaders of the Anti-Treaty forces in the Dundalk area, in a safe house in Castlebellingham.
-A firefight breaks out in which the two Quinns are wounded, Sean mortally and subsequently captured.
+A firefight breaks out in which the two Quinns are wounded, Sean was mortally and subsequently captured.
 In the confusion, Aiken manages to slip away.

-1967 – Actor and writer, Walter Macken dies at his home in the gaeltacht village of Menlo, Galway.
+1967 – Actor and writer, Walter Macken dies at his home in the gaeltacht village of Menlo, Co Galway.
 A prolific author, he is best known for his novel Rain on the Wind and his trilogy about the famine – Seek the Fair Land, The Silent People and The Scorching Wind.

 1999 – In Washington DC, the House International Relations Committee hears allegations of continuing abuses against citizens by security forces in Northern Ireland.

 1999 – Sinéad O’Connor is ordained in Lourdes by the dissident bishop Michael Cox.

 1999 – An historic meeting between David Trimble and the Pope takes place in Rome yesterday; careful stage-management ensures there are no public photographs of the two men close together.
 Mr Trimble is the first unionist leader to meet a Pope.

 1999 – Sir Peter Ustinov receives his 14th honorary degree — doctor of laws – from the National University of Ireland.